 Tender and creamy old fashioned butter beans are a classic Southern comfort dish served as the main attraction or side dish.
 Making beans from scratch starting with large lima beans is easier than you think!

-WHAT ARE BUTTER BEANS
+WHAT KIND OF BEANS

 Butter beans are lima beans by another name.

 There really isn’t a difference.
 In my mind, lima beans are the small lima beans and butter beans are the big lima beans.
 In fact, you should probably just look for large dried lima beans at your local grocer.